datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 study_data.csv file in that location.

-In this activity, we preload study_data.csv in the current repository, and you can simply run the read.csv() function from the slides to load data.
+In this activity, we preload study_data.csv in the current repository, and you can simply run the read.csv() function.

 `@instructions`
 ##### 1. Load data from study_data.csv

-When running the read.csv() function from the slides, you're reading in the .csv file and creating a data frame named study-data.
+When running the read.csv() function from the slides, you're reading in the study_data.csv file and creating a data frame named study-data.

 Print out study-data.